adamluckydo/ontology/3_Buddhism/Buddhism.md

 Is it really soup?

 Emptiness also applies to the existence of "things" over time: Say we have a bowl of hot broth with white meat and pasta in it.
 We think "this is chicken soup".
-And it's still soup when you spoon it into your mouth, but then maybe it's not quite soup because there's some saliva mixed in, and then when you swallow it the chicken isn't quite "in" the broth anymore, and everything is mashed up.
+And it's still soup when you spoon it into your mouth, but then maybe it's not quite soup because there's some saliva mixed in, and then when you swallow it the chicken isn't really "in" the broth anymore, and everything is mashed up.
 So is it not soup anymore?
 And when it's in your stomach, when does the white meat stop being "chicken" and start being "you"?
 If you keep going deeper, the boundaries between independent "things" start to dissolve.

 So it turns out that our natural inclination to label things is a lot less about reality, and a lot more about usefully categorizing things.
 If we want to understand reality beyond the labels, the Buddha is ready with an explanation.